The Crab with the Golden Claws: PublicationThe Crab with the Golden Claws began serialisation in on 17 October 1940.

-Whereas Hergé's use of Chinese in The Blue Lotus was correct, the Arabic script employed in The Crab with the Golden Claws was intentionally fictitious.
-Many of the place names featured in the series are puns: the town of Kefheir was a pun on the French Que faire? ("what to do?") while the port of Bagghar derives from the French bagarre (scrape, or fight).
-The name of Omar ben Salaad is a pun meaning "Lobster Salad" in French.
+Whereas Hergé's use of Chinese in The Blue Lotus had been correct, the Arabic script employed in The Crab with the Golden Claws was intentionally fictitious.
+Many of the place names featured in the series are puns: the town of Kefheir alludes to the French Que faire? ("what to do?") while the port of Bagghar derives from the French bagarre (scrape, or fight).
+The name of Omar ben Salaad is a pun on salade de homard, the French for "lobster salad".